Tuesday, March 26, 2024

 Outside?”

 Yes.
-I'm not embarrassing my son in front of the class, So come with me” said his mother.
+I'm not embarrassing my son in front of the class, come with me” said his mother.

 They walked outside and Finbar took his seat in the classroom.